tastyigniter/ti-ext-api/README.md

 **TO DO:**
 - User Authentication (maybe with Laravel Passport)
 - Generating User Tokens
+- Use Laravel Resources instead of fractal Transformer for transforming model attributes

 ### Usage
 Go to **Tools > APIs** and use the Create button to generate a new api resource